Skip to main content

 Complete Code

-The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, under the tag first-endpoint.
+The end result of the code developed in this document can be found in the GitHub monorepo springboot-demo-projects, commit(s) First Endpoint

 The application now starts and responds with a 404 on every route.
 Time to give it something real to do.
 This document builds a single endpoint, GET /api/films/{id}, following hexagonal architecture from day one.
 The data is hardcoded for now; the goal is to establish the structure that the rest of the application will grow into.